Can You Sell a House As Is Without Inspection In California?

 A cash sale reduces the amount of paperwork typically associated with mortgages.
 However, you’ll still need essential documents such as the property title, transfer disclosure statement, and bill of sale.

-3. Fewer Contingencies
+3. Zero Contingencies

 Cash buyers tend to have fewer contingencies.
 While a traditional sale might hinge on home inspections, appraisals, or mortgage approvals, cash buyers often waive these, simplifying the closing process.
+We’re buying home as is.

 4. Handling Closing Costs